 When we first launched BO in October 2004, it generated revenue under the time-based revenue model.
 Currently, we operate our games, TLBB and the BO series, under the item-based revenue model.
 Under this revenue model, our game players are free to play the games for an unlimited amount of time, but are charged for the purchases of certain virtual items.
 We currently expect that a substantial majority of our revenues, including revenues from all of our current pipeline games, will continually be generated under the item-based revenue model.
 The item-based revenue model requires us to design games that not only attract game players to spend more time playing, but also encourage them to purchase virtual items.
 The sale of virtual items requires us to track closely consumer tastes and preferences, especially as to in-game consumption patterns.
 If we fail to design virtual items so as to incentivize game player to purchase them, we may not be able to effectively translate our game player base and their playing time into revenues.
 Although the item-based revenue model is currently a prevalent revenue model for MMORPGs in China, it does not have a long history of proven commercial application.
 In addition, the item-based revenue model may cause additional concerns with PRC regulators who have been implementing regulations designed to reduce the amount of time that Chinese youths spend on online games and intended to limit the total amount of virtual currency issued by online game operators and the amount of purchase by individual game player.
 A revenue model that does not charge for time may be viewed by the PRC regulators as inconsistent with this goal.
-We cannot assure you that the item-based revenue model will continue to be commercially successful, or that we will not in the future need to change our revenue model back to the time-based revenue model or to a new revenue model.
+We cannot assure you that the item-based revenue model or to a new revenue model.
 Any change in revenue model could result in disruption of our game operations and decrease in the number of our game players.